 Is there any hope for mass hysteria?

 There have always been moments of tension in history when mass hysteria has been an issue.
-Times of war, crisis and even economic downturn have been culprits.
-However, never has it been more prominent than in recent months.
-2016 and 2017 have seen a fever pitch of worry, grief and, yes, mass hysteria.
+Times of war, crises and even economic downturn have been culprits.
+However, never has it been more prominent than in recent years, with people at a fever pitch of worry, grief and, yes, mass hysteria.
 The difference now?
 News stories and news FEEDS are flooded with outcry and clamor of political, religious and even personal nature.
 This flood of information and controversy has created a tense situation for all.
 Never has there been a more appropriate time to calm down the masses.
 To do so however, a few factors need to be examined and addressed.

 What do you do when you can’t sort it out?

 Admittedly, it’s confusing.
 Opinions abound.
 Slanted news stories, angry news feeds and outright conflict make it difficult to remain calm and collected.
 The first thing to realize is that there are two categories of circumstance: things you directly control and those you don’t.
 Trying to control things you don’t directly control, especially in the absence of facts, can create a maddening state of mind.
 Because of this, stress levels have skyrocketed.
 Spread via social media, personal stress can fast become mass hysteria.
 On the other hand, you can control your reaction to all of it.
 Focusing on this aspect is a prime factor in handling the stress of the masses: individual reaction to stress.